tinode/chat/docs/API.md

   unread: 10, // integer, client-reported total count of unread messages, optional.
   event: "ringing", // string, subaction; surrently used only by video/audio calls,
                     // when what="call".
-  payload: {  // object, required payload for 'call' and 'data'.
+  payload: {  // object, required payload for 'call', 'data', 'react'.
     ...
   }
 }
 ```

-The following actions types are currently defined:
+The following actions types `what` are currently defined:
  * call: a video call status update.
  * data: a generic packet of structured data, usually a form response.
  * kp: key press, i.e. a typing notification.
 The client should use it to indicate that the user is composing a new message.
  * kpa: audio message is in the process of recording.
  * kpv: video message is in the process of recording.
+ * react: reaction to a message, such as an emoji reaction or a poll answer.
  * read: a `{data}` message is seen (read) by the user.
 It implies `recv` as well.
  * recv: a `{data}` message is received by the client software but may not yet seen by user.